What employment sector do you work in?

 Have you faced any challenges in progressing your career so far?

 It was a challenge starting out in this career as although I had many years of work experience abroad and an excellent transferable skill set, I lacked knowledge of UK wildlife and legislation and struggled to get my first role.
 After months of job applications, I finally got a seasonal ecologist position, and I invested a lot of my own time and money to learning about UK wildlife and legislation to progress more quickly.

 What education/training did you have?

-I did my degree in Ecology and a masters in Zoo Conservation Biology.
-I volunteered for many local wildlife groups including the RSPB, my local bat groups and ARC trust and joined the BSBI and local botany group to develop my botanical skills.
-I’ve completed online training courses and webinars through CIEEM, Wildwood Ecology Training Academy, the Field Studies Council, Ecology Training UK (etuk), Tragus Training and Linkedin Learning.
-I’ve completed the Personal Track Safety (PTS) course to be able to work on railways and Froglife’s course to gain my GCN licence.
-I’ve also completed a Tree Climbing and Aerial Rescue course for aerial bat survey work.
+I studied for a degree in Ecology and a master’s in Zoo Conservation Biology.
+I also volunteered for many local wildlife groups including the RSPB, local bat groups and the ARC Trust.
+Joining the BSBI and local botany group helped me to develop my botanical skills.
+I’ve completed online training courses and webinars through CIEEM, Wildwood Ecology Training Academy, the Field Studies Council, Ecology Training UK (ETUK), Tragus Training and Linkedin Learning.
+I’ve also undertaken a Personal Track Safety (PTS) course to be able to work on railways, a course with Froglife to gain my Great Crested Newt (GCN) licence and a Tree Climbing and Aerial Rescue course for aerial bat survey work.